Okere Falls: History and culture

 The area is the traditional homeland of the Ngāti Pikiao, who remain the guardians of the river through the Lake Rotoiti Scenic Reserves Board.
 Their traditional name for the Kaituna River was Okere River.
 The river's alternative name, 'Kaituna', refers to its significance as a food source, in particular eels.

 Before the first road bridge over the river was built in 1872, local Māori operated a ferry across the inlet.
 Travellers from Tauranga to Rotorua would typically break their journey with a night at the nearby Fraser's Hotel.

 The first 11 km stretch of the Kaituna River is still commonly referred to as Okere River, and is a site of significant Māori cultural and spiritual values.
 Okere River means "the place of drifting".

 Marae

-The area has three Ngāti Pikiao marae.
+The Okere Falls area has three Ngāti Pikiao marae: